-China court locked down for trial of prominent rights lawyer
+China tries rights lawyer in case Amnesty denounces as a sham

 It was not possible to reach the State Security Ministry for comment because it has no website or publicly available telephone number.

-Chinese President Xi Jinping has strengthened efforts to quash dissent since coming to power six years ago, with hundreds of rights lawyers and activists detained and dozens jailed.
+President Xi Jinping has strengthened efforts to quash dissent since coming to power six years ago, with hundreds of rights lawyers and activists detained and dozens jailed.

 China routinely rejects foreign criticism of its human rights record, saying all Chinese are treated equally in accordance with the law and that foreign countries have no right to interfere.